-Score 1 Score 2 Score 3 The nominee's statement of The nominee's statement of The candidate's statement provides qualification provides a description qualification provides a clearly a clearly articulated vision of a of their potential contribution. articulated vision of a potential potential contribution that is aligned with contribution that is both aligned the NARST mission but not with the NARST missionand innovative. innovative.
-Notes:
+Score 1 Score 2 Score 3 The nominee's statement of qualification provides a description of their potential contribution. articulated vision of a potential contribution that is aligned with the The candidate's statement provides a clearly articulated vision of a potential contribution that is both aligned with the NARST mission and innovative .